The principle of GNSS positioning

 In some applications, it is essential to be able to return to exactly reposition oneself in the same place and sometimes after several years.
 This repeatability is obtained thanks to the centimetric precision of the corrections delivered on the one hand, but also by the precise and fixed positioning of the reference stations.
 Stability and control of their positioning is one of the keys.

-- Three position unknowns, in a geocentric frame, linked to a GNSS-specific reference system;
+- Three position unknowns, in a geocentric frame, linked to a reference system specific to GNSS;

 - A time unknown, linked to the desynchronization of the receiver with GNSS time.